 In less trivial cases you'll see an error message when the script is running, and it may be not as informative.
 The worst case is code that gives no error message at all, but just does not do what it should, or even crashes or freezes.
 Don't panic: Any programmer encounters such issues all the time.
 Beginners can often not imagine that they made a mistake, and suspect a Zorro bug.
 Seasoned programmers are used to bugs in their code and know how to find and fix them.
 So get out of beginner mode as soon as possible.
 Utilize the many books and online seminars about the C language and script writing with Zorro.
 If you cannof find a bug in your script, check also your historical data - maybe it has gaps, outliers, or irregular time stamps that cause strange results.
 If you're really stuck, we provide a script fixing service.
 But first try to solve the problem on your own.

 The best way to avoid bugs is good coding style that allows quick reading and understanding the code.
-This should be no problem with strategy scripts that are normally short and have a linear structure.
+This should be no problem with strategy scripts, since they are normally very short and have a linear structure.
 Still, even a 20-line script can be written as a cluttered lump of spaghetti code.
 Some suggestions for avoiding bugs already when writing the script:

-More subtle errors are not detected by the C compiler, but produce an error message at runtime.
+If the script compiles with no error messages, it can still have bugs and produce runtime errors (like "Error 123: ....").
 Under error messages you'll find a list of all such errors and warnings, and their likely reasons.
+Most runtime errors will terminate the script; some are mere hints that something in your code is likely wrong and you should look into it.
 Messages related to opening and closing positions are listed under Log; known issues with brokers are described on the related page (FXCM, IB, Oanda, MT4, etc).
 The answers to many typical issues of script development can be found in the FAQ list.

-If you see a strange number like like "1.#J" or "1.#IND" in the log or message window, or got Error 037, Error 011, or similar errors, you're likely having a buggy expression.
-Such as a division by zero at the begin of the simulation when indicators are not yet initialized and price series are still a flat line.
-A quick workaround for division bugs is replacing A / B with A / fix0(B).
+If you see a strange number like like "1.#J" or "1.#IND" in the log or message window, or got Error 037, Error 011, or similar errors, you're likely having an error in an expression.
+Such as a division by zero, or the square root of a negative number.
+A quick workaround for division by zero errors is replacing A / B with A / fix0(B).

-If you see "(Null)" in the log, it's usually printing an uninitialized string.
+If you see "(Null)" in the log, it's usually attempting to print a nonexisting string.

 If you trade live and see an error message beginning with an exclamation mark "!", it's a message from your broker, often giving the reason for not opening or closing a trade.
 For details, see Log about a list of all possible messages in a live trading session.